International Project Management MSc

 2UK and international opportunities

-Please note that we are unable to guarantee any UK or international opportunities (whether required or optional) such as internships, work experience, field trips, conferences, placements or study abroad opportunities and that all such opportunities may be unpaid and/or subject to additional costs (which could include, but is not limited to, equipment, materials, bench fees, studio or facilities hire, travel, accommodation and visas), competitive application, availability and/or meeting any applicable travel, public authority guidance, decisions or orders and visa requirements.
-To ensure that you fully understand any visa requirements, please contact the International Office.
+Please note that we are unable to guarantee any UK or International opportunities (whether required or optional) such as internships, work experience, field trips, conferences, placements or study abroad opportunities and that all such opportunities may be subject to additional costs (which could include, but is not limited to, equipment, materials, bench fees, studio or facilities hire, travel, accommodation and visas), competitive application, availability and/or meeting any applicable travel COVID and visa requirements.
+To ensure that you fully understand the visa requirements, please contact the International Office.

 3Tuition fees

 The University will charge the tuition fees that are stated in the above table for the first Academic Year of study.
 The University will review tuition fees each year.
-For UK (home) students, if Parliament permit an increase in tuition fees, the University may increase fees for each subsequent year of study in line with any such changes.
+For UK (home), if Parliament permit an increase in tuition fees, the University may increase fees for each subsequent year of study in line with any such changes.
 Note that any increase is expected to be in line with inflation.

-For international students, we may increase fees each year, but such increases will be no more than 5% above inflation.
+For International Students, we may increase fees each year but such increases will be no more than 5% above inflation.
 If you defer your course start date or have to extend your studies beyond the normal duration of the course (e.g. to repeat a year or resit examinations) the University reserves the right to charge you fees at a higher rate and/or in accordance with any legislative changes during the additional period of study.

 4Facilities